lmammino/loige.co/astro/src/content/posts/2015-09-29_introducing-mongo-uri-builder-a-nodejs-module-to-easily-create-mongodb-connection-strings-using-objects/index.md

   - library
   - mongodb
   - github
+description: The mongo-uri-builder Node.js package easily generates MongoDB connection strings from configuration objects, supporting features like authentication, replicas, and options.
+It integrates well with config for managing different environments.
 ---

 A couple of days ago I had the need to store the MongoDB connection string for a Node.js application I am currently building.